 Reviewing: The adult world is not divided into students and teachers; it consists of diverse but comparable, fallible but mutually helpful, human beings.
 Similarly, a course at this level should not need a distinction between students and graders.
-Roughly every other week, on Friday, your group will get all the papers turned in on one of the problems.
-Before the next Friday, the group should do the following (with my guidance, when necessary):
+Each week or so, your group will get all the papers turned in on one of the problems.
+The papers are to be returned two class meetings later (i.e., usually on Friday).
+Meanwhile, the group should do the following (with my guidance, when necessary):

 - 1. Write a review or critique of each paper, telling the author how it should be improved.
 (See "Guidelines for Reviewers (and Authors!)" attached below.) - 2.
 Choose the best paper as the one to be "published" in your class's solutions manual (which will cover the even-numbered problems).
 Complications may arise here: - (a) The best paper may not be good enough.
-Return it to the author with suggestions for improvements.
+Return it to the author (through the grader) with suggestions for improvements.
 (A successful revision earns the author another one or two points.) - (b) You may choose more than one paper if they handle the problem in distinctly different ways, all of which are instructive. - (c) The ideal paper may be a combination of pieces or elements from more than one paper.
 If possible, advise the grader how to do a "cut & paste" job on the existing papers.
 If necessary, invite the authors to submit a joint revised effort. - 3.
 Write a summary report, suitable for the whole class to read, describing the results of the class's work on this problem.
 In particular, whenever appropriate: - (a) Point out what is particularly good about the paper you chose especially if you chose more than one. - (b) Point out any mathematical errors that appeared more than once in the other papers.
 Avoid student names here.
 Remember that this report (but not the individual reviews) will end up on the Web!

-The hope is that the summary report will be genuinely informative and useful.
+The hope is that the summary report will be genuinely informative and useful (to the class, the grader, me, and even future classes).
 Therefore, its length will depend strongly on the circumstances.
 It might be as short as this: